This post may contain affiliate links. Read my full disclosure policy.

-Berbere spice blend is central to Ethiopian cooking.
+Authentic Berbere is central to Ethiopian cooking.
 It is known to be fiery hot and full of complex flavor.
 Perfect for adding a rich spark to veggies, meats, grains, and legumes.
-Use as a rub for roasted vegetables, seafood and meat, add a little to enhance soups and stews, and maybe even experiment on some traditional Ethiopian dishes!
-Making your own blend keeps the flavors fresh and vibrant allowing you to customize the heat to your liking.
+Use this Ethiopian Spice Blend as a rub for roasted vegetables, seafood and meat, add a little to enhance soups and stews, and maybe even experiment on Ethiopian food, or dive head first into Ethiopian cuisine!
+Making your own berbere spice blend keeps the flavors fresh and vibrant allowing you to customize the heat to your liking.

 What Spices are in Berbere?

 - sweet paprika

 - whole red chili peppers or pepper flakes

 Some traditional blends also include nigella, ajwain seeds, korarima, long pepper, rue.
 There are as many variations of blends of berbere as there are households.